ui5-antares-pro/ui5-antares-pro.github.io/docs/core_features/ui_settings/configuration.md

-This section describes the user interface–related configuration options available for the Entry classes — [CreateEntry](../create_entry.md), [UpdateEntry](../update_entry.md), [DeleteEntry](../delete_entry.md), and [DisplayEntry](../display_entry.md).
+This section describes the user interface–related configuration options available for the Entry classes — [CreateEntry](../../create_entry.md), [UpdateEntry](../../update_entry.md), [DeleteEntry](../../delete_entry.md), and [DisplayEntry](../../display_entry.md).

-These options allow consumers to control various aspects of the generated UI, including dialog titles, button text and behavior, layout structures, and other presentation-related settings.
+These options allow consumers to control various aspects of the generated UI, including dialog titles, button text and behavior, and other presentation-related settings.

 Some configuration options may not be applicable to all Entry classes.
 Such limitations are clearly mentioned in the description of each feature.